Ty Carter

 Ty Michael Carter (born January 25, 1980) is a retired United States Army staff sergeant and a Medal of Honor recipient.
 He was awarded the United States Armed Forces' highest military honor for his actions during the 2009 Battle of Kamdesh in Afghanistan.
 Carter left active duty in September 2014.
+Since his retirement, Carter has advocated for destigmatizing posttraumatic stress disorder.